pfm-gatech/pfm-website/index.md

 title: Welcome to Flow Map Research at GaTech!
 ---

 Welcome to the official website of **Flow Map Research** at GaTech!
-We focus on cutting-edge research in fluid simulation and computer graphics.
+We focus on cutting-edge research for flow map methods in fluid simulation and computer graphics.
 Here, you can find an overview of our projects, publications.
 A variety of our open-source implementations of flow map methods are available on our [GitHub page](https://github.com/pfm-gatech).

 ## 📄 Publications